pepstock-org/Charba-Wiki/versioned_docs/version-3.3/ChartTimeSeries.md

 **Charba** provides 2 time series charts which are extending the [line](ChartLine) and [bar](ChartBar) charts implementation.
 These time series charts help the developer to use th right methods and axes.

-A time series chart have got already defined the axes to use ([time cartesian axis](CartesianTimeAxes) for X axes and [linear cartesian axis](CartesianLinearAxes) for Y axis).
+A time series chart have already defined the axes to use ([time cartesian axis](CartesianTimeAxes) for X axes and [linear cartesian axis](CartesianLinearAxes) for Y axis).
 The developer can access to the instances and just configure them without creating any axis instance.

 ## Dataset